TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-- 4.- Run the binary to proceed with the automaic installation:
+- 4.- Run the BloodHound `binary` to proceed with the automatic installation:

 <br />